 The Mentor/Mentee relationship is designed to promote exploration of the technology field, and give students exposure to careers and working adults in the field.
 Many students may not otherwise have the opportunity to build a relationship with an IT professional.

-The Tech Collective—in partnership with Rhode Island College, University of Rhode Island, the Office of Innovation, Microsoft, Google, and others—has developed a framework to deliver engaging virtual learning experiences for Rhode Island’s high school students.
-This free program is for a virtual learning, engagement, and achievement platform (vLEAP) for this summer will offer remote learning opportunities through July-August 2020.
-It provides students with the opportunity to continue achieving academic gains during the summer months—mitigating both the summer slide and COVID slide.
+The Tech Collective—in partnership with Providence Public Schools, Rhode Island College, the University of Rhode Island, Microsoft, Google, RI Commerce, RIVR, and others—has developed a framework to deliver engaging computer science learning experiences for Rhode Island’s high school students.
+This free summer program provides students with the opportunity to continue achieving academic gains during the summer months—mitigating both the summer slide and COVID slide.